nfruneaux/mountain_biking_CNN/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; (i) ~20 training images, which are 1st person POV screenshots from mountain biking videos from Pacific Northwest trails

-  &nbsp;&nbsp;&nbsp;&nbsp; (ii) XML labels for each training image, representing labelled boxes drawn on each training image identifying the following: Trees, Trail , Sky, Biker, Bike
+  &nbsp;&nbsp;&nbsp;&nbsp; (ii) XML labels for each training image, representing labelled boxes drawn on each training image identifying the following: Trees, Trail, Sky, Biker, Bike

   &nbsp;&nbsp;&nbsp;&nbsp; (iii) A set of validation images, meaning other screenshots from mountain biking videos, that have not been used to train the model